No Justice For 17-Year-Old Mexican Rape Victim For The Most Unbelievable Reason

 “I don’t doubt it happened and we made a mistake,” another said.
 “We were wrong.”

-It was Mr Fernandez’s hope that these apologies would help his daughter move on from the trauma, but in fact things got worse.
+It was Mr Fernandez’s hope that these apologies would help his daughter move on from the trauma, but in fact, things got worse.
 Stories of his daughter’s “promiscuity” started on social media and spread like wildfire.
-For Daphne, those days were simply a “kick in the stomach”.
+For Daphne, those days were simply a “kick in the stomach.”

 “If I’ve gone out drinking, if I have worn short skirts like the great majority of girls my age, that’s why they’re going to judge me?
 For that reason, I deserved it?”

 Realizing that things were now out of control, Mr. Fernandez and Daphne filed a police report against some of the city’s wealthiest families.
-And as he had expected, their case lay idle for months; that is until Mr Fernandez took matters into his own hands and released the men’s taped confession is to the news media.
+And as he had expected, their case lay idle for months; that is until Mr Fernandez took matters into his own hands and released the men’s taped confession to the news media.
 Of course this sparked national outrage, and arrest warrants were finally issued.

 A couple of months ago, 21-year-old Diego Cruz was extradited to Mexico from Spain, where he had fled after the alleged assault, and so the first trial began.
 In their statement, the four accused rapists deny they admitted to the rape and say Daphne voluntarily got into the Mercedes because “she wanted the party to go on.”